 Aubrey Gabel

-At Columbia, Professor Gabel teaches Contemporary Civilization in the Core Curriculum, as well as undergraduate and graduate courses on 20th- and 21st-century literature, culture, and film.
-Recent course titles include, “Violence, Politics, and the Graphic Novel,” “Sex, Drugs, and Marxism,” and “Postwar French Cinema and Bad Taste.”
-Before moving to Columbia, she taught at UC Davis, UC Berkeley, CU Boulder, and Paris VII.
-She has received fellowships from the Heyman Center for the Humanities, the Berkeley Language Center, the Dartmouth Center for French Cultural Studies, and the Andrew W. Mellon Foundation, as well as a Lenfest Junior Faculty Development Grant.
+Professor Gabel is an affiliate with the Institute for Comparative Literature and Society (ICLS) and the Institute for the Study of Sexuality and Gender (ISSG).
+She teaches Contemporary Civilization in the Core Curriculum, as well as undergraduate and graduate courses for the Department of French, ICLS, and Reid Hall.
+She is committed to graduate mentorship and has successfully guided doctoral students through their early academic careers.
+Recent course titles include: “Violence, Politics, and the Graphic Novel,” “Sex, Drugs, and Marxism: France in the 1960s,” “Postwar French Cinema and Bad Taste,” “20th- and 21st-century Literary Groups and Avant-Gardes,” “Comics in the World: Graphic Albums & Current Events,” “Global Francophone Cinema,” “Theory of Literature,” and “Sociologies of the Everyday.”
+Before joining the faculty at Columbia, she taught at UC Davis, UC Berkeley, CU Boulder, and Paris VII.
+She has received fellowships from the Heyman Center for the Humanities, the Berkeley Language Center, the Dartmouth Center for French Cultural Studies, and the Andrew W. Mellon Foundation, as well as two Lenfest Junior Faculty Development Grants.
 Outside of academia, Aubrey Gabel works as a freelance translator and interpreter, with interests in oral history.

 Notes on Charles Johnson: Cartoonist, Radical,” The Comics Journal, Nov.
 9th, 2022.